Tips on how to prepare for exams

 2) Little and Often Approach

-Not just a recommendation, the ‘Little and Often Approach is supported by considerable research!
+Not just a recommendation, the "little and often" approach is supported by considerable research!
 Our brains encode new information much more effectively and deeply when dealing with smaller ‘chunks’ of information with rests in between.
 Childhood development experts typically say that a reasonable attention span to expect of a child is two to three minutes per year of their age.

 In practice this means it's much more effective to break revision up across the week, for example 20 minutes each morning before school.